oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/_teams/README.md

 `ClusterQueue` + `LocalQueue` + `Namespace`

-A **Team** is a logical grouping backed by a Kueue `ClusterQueue` (defining its `nominalQuota`, `lendingLimit`, and `borrowingLimit`) plus a corresponding `LocalQueue` in a dedicated Kubernetes `Namespace`, which together guarantee each team’s reserved capacity and enable it to borrow or lend idle resources within the shared cluster.
+A **Team** is a logical grouping backed by a Kueue `ClusterQueue` (defining its `nominalQuota`, `lendingLimit`, and `borrowingLimit`) plus a corresponding `LocalQueue` in a dedicated Kubernetes `Namespace`, which together guarantee each team's reserved capacity and enable it to borrow or lend idle resources within the shared cluster.

 - **Example:**
-  If you create a team called **“research”** with a `nominalQuota` of 10 GPUs, a `borrowingLimit` of 4 GPUs, and a `lendingLimit` of 4 GPUs, OCI AI Blueprints will spin up a `ClusterQueue` named “research-cluster-queue” configured with those limits and a `LocalQueue` named "research-local-queue" in the
+  If you create a team called **"research"** with a `nominalQuota` of 10 GPUs, a `borrowingLimit` of 4 GPUs, and a `lendingLimit` of 4 GPUs, OCI AI Blueprints will spin up a `ClusterQueue` named "research-cluster-queue" configured with those limits and a `LocalQueue` named "research-local-queue" in the
   "research-namespace" `namespace`.
-Any job you submit in that namespace automatically enters the “research-local-queue” `LocalQueue`, giving it up to 10 GPUs guaranteed, the ability to borrow up to 4 GPUs when others are idle, and the willingness to lend up to 4 GPUs back to the cohort when it has idle capacity.
+Any job you submit in that namespace automatically enters the "research-local-queue" `LocalQueue`, giving it up to 10 GPUs guaranteed, the ability to borrow up to 4 GPUs when others are idle, and the willingness to lend up to 4 GPUs back to the cohort when it has idle capacity.

 **Nominal Quota**
-The `nominalQuota` is the guaranteed amount of resources reserved for a team that it can always use, independent of other teams’ activity.
+The `nominalQuota` is the guaranteed amount of resources reserved for a team that it can always use, independent of other teams' activity.

 - **Example:**
   If **Team A** has a `nominalQuota` of 10 GPUs, those 10 GPUs are always exclusively available to Team A before any borrowing or lending is considered.

 **Borrowing Limit**

-The `borrowingLimit` is the maximum extra resources a team may temporarily use beyond its nominal quota when there’s idle capacity in the cluster.
+The `borrowingLimit` is the maximum extra resources a team may temporarily use beyond its nominal quota when there's idle capacity in the cluster.

 - **Example:**
-  If **Team A** has a `nominalQuota` of 10 GPUs and a `borrowingLimit` of 4 GPUs, it can consume up to 14 GPUs whenever other teams aren’t using theirs, but no more.
+  If **Team A** has a `nominalQuota` of 10 GPUs and a `borrowingLimit` of 4 GPUs, it can consume up to 14 GPUs whenever other teams aren't using theirs, but no more.

 **Lending Limit**